 The view is best outside the restaurant, where you can walk on the dock, or rent a kayak and get out on the water yourself.
 This waterway will lead south to Mosquito Lagoon, or wind around and head north up the Indian River.
 The Atlantic Ocean is just across the road.

 I’ve eaten at JB’s but it was many years ago.
 Recently we’ve taken our boat over that way, but haven’t stopped in to eat yet, just got some photos.
+Because of the covered docks it’s also a good place for boaters to hide from thunderstorms.
+(JB’s was closed after Hurricane Irma due to damage, but it will re-open.)

 It’s truly a “slice of old Florida”.
 I’m thankful that some special places like this are still around in a state that is so intent on growing and changing.
 Even if you don’t catch your own fish, I doubt you can find fresher seafood anywhere in the area.